Protecting the Future of Juveniles Accused of Crimes

 I defend juveniles charged with crimes in juvenile or adult criminal courts in Collin County, TX, including:

-- Possession of drug paraphernalia (Vape Pen)
+- Juvenile drug crimes, including possession of prescription drugs and Possession of drug paraphernalia (Vape Pen)

 - Juvenile sex crimes